jedi-academy/learn-4711/data/assignments/assignment1.md

 Your assignment will result in a github repository for your team, separate from those for each team member.

-Submit a readme *text* file, or a submission comment, to the lab dropbox.
+Submit a readme *text* file, or a submission comment, to the assignment 1 dropbox.
 It should contain a link to your **team**'s github repository only.
 I don't need links to the member repositories, as they can be determined from the team one.
 No screenshots are needed, either, as functionality will be determined by deploying the webapp on my test system.

-Deadline: the end of week 5, i.e. 17:30 Sunday Feb 12th.
+Deadline: the end of week 5, i.e. 17:30 Sunday Oct 8th.

+_This gives you ample time to enjoy Thanksgiving dinner and/or the Blade Runner 2049 opening, if you manage your time properly!_

 ##Assignment Marking Guideline